signalbean/Parch/docs/usage.md

 - Use `nsfw` only in appropriate private settings
 - NSFW content is automatically stored in a separate folder
 - Review the images before using in shared/work environments
+- `local` mode with no category will randomly select from **both** SFW and NSFW collections
+- Use `local sfw` if you want to ensure only safe-for-work wallpapers in shared environments

 ## 🔄 Managing Your Collection